unboundsecurity/unbound-integration/azure/azure-java/README.md

 Copy the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file from the UKC Client distribution to the root directory of the project and run `ant`.

 ## Usage
-Include The Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file and the `dist/ub-azure.jar` in your project.
+Include the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file and the `dist/ub-azure.jar` in your project.

 ### Assumptions
 In the following code we assume that: